ovsundal/Website-Performance-Optimization/docs/README.md

 * Minify and inline critical CSS in HTML header and move link reference to style.css to bottom of HTML page.

-  How does this help? **Critical** CSS is needed for the browser to render the page.
+  How does this help?
+Critical CSS is needed for the browser to render the page.
 Before it is processed the page will remain blank,   so   by supplying the necessary resources in the initial index.html download, the browser does not to request css before first page           load.

-  The
   Using a critical CSS generator (https://jonassebastianohlsson.com/criticalpathcssgenerator/),  critical CSS was inlined in a <style>     block in header.
 The link reference to style.css was moved to the bottom of the page

-  #### GULP
+  #### GULP (used for minification)

   * Install node.js
   * In project docs folder, type "npm init".
 This will create a package.json file